-We have conducted non-interventional studies to examine the range of tissue FXN concentrations in platelets, buccal cells and skin cells in individuals who are homozygous for the normal FXN gene.
+We have conducted non-interventional studies to examine the range of tissue FXN concentrations in individuals who are homozygous for the normal FXN gene.
 Tissue samples in these studies were collected using the same sampling techniques and proprietary assay used in the interventional studies.
 In a 2020 study we obtained data from 8 healthy adults, but the study was then terminated early by the study site due to competing priorities during the COVID-19 pandemic.
 In 2021 we initiated a second study that enrolled approximately 60 healthy adults.
-Enrollment in this study was completed in early 2022.
+Enrollment in this study was completed in 2022 and data is currently being evaluated.